 Often there are “dead zones” where WiFi doesn’t reach an area of your home.
 There are two ways of dealing with this issue.
 The first is to ensure your router is in a centralized location in the home, and isn’t buried under wires, PC towers, or even papers.
 Your router is an antenna that broadcasts your signal, so you want that signal to reach as far as it can.

 If the signal can’t reach the whole house even from a centralized location, you can use WiFi extenders to expand the covered area.
 WiFi extenders can pick up the signal and re-transmit it like a second antenna, or they can create a mesh network that distributes the signal to specific points.

-Modems and routers are usually combined into one machine these days, and usually leased to users by their Internet service provider (ISP).
+Modems and routers are usually combined into one machine these days and are usually leased to users by their Internet service provider (ISP).
 Updates to their drivers and firmware, the software inside them that does all the work, are usually sent automatically when they are available.
 It never hurts to check, though, which you can do on your service provider’s website.

 If you own your own modem and router, you need to update it yourself.
 You can go to the manufacturer’s website to check for updates, or use a driver update app.

 Every device on your network uses a little bit of bandwidth, and it all adds up.
 Your Internet service provider has a portal that will have a list of all the devices connected to your network, from PCs to light bulbs.
 You can also get a wireless network watcher dedicated to the task.
 This can help you detect unwanted intruders and monitor your own home use.
 Keeping an eye on what devices are on your network can also help keep it from getting overloaded when guests visit.

 Setting up your guest WiFi network is simple.